Driver Services provides a link between Card Services client drivers

 void unregister_driver(struct driver_operations *ops);

-parameter should be the same structure pointer passed to
+The ops parameter should be the same structure pointer passed to

-a prior successful call to register_driver
+a prior successful call to register_driver.
+The client should

 take care to only call this function when no devices are currently